 zombified - I did not even have the energy to care about being depressed or anxious.
 I just needed to lie down

 I had an MRI one week after my fall, to rule out a slow bleed.
 As long as my brain was physically okay, we figured I would just get better with rest and time.

 5 MONTHS LATER (winter 2011-2012): I was a bit better.
 I was sleeping normally and could do maybe 50-70% of my normal activities, depending on the day.

 8 MONTHS LATER (spring 2012): I got worse again.
 And every spring thereafter.
 We have many theories on why I would regress so much each spring.
 It was always the same time: about a week after the pine pollen coated everything, so our main theory was that my sinuses would swell or pressurize, and push something out of whack in my brain.
 (Very scientific, right?)
 An alternate theory was that super-sneezy allergy days were whiplash-y enough to re-ignite the bad brain cascade.

 EVERY YEAR: Back to the couch for three months every spring.
 At other times during the year, I might be at 50-90% functional.
 But never did I ever feel the same as before the concussion.

-What I tried to get better
+What I did to try to get better

 2011 - 2013

-MRI - Ruled out physical problems like a slow bleed
+MRI - Ruled out physical problems like a slow bleed.

 Ophthalmology - I felt like something had changed with my vision.
 The ophthalmologist tested my vision, told me there was nothing concussion-related happening, and gave me an Rx for reading glasses.
 (More on this later.)